-There's a lot of discussion about work-life balance these days—is it possible?
+There's a lot of discussion about work-life balance these days--is it possible (especially during extended WFH)?
 Is it even the right goal?
-The term itself is charged, but the concept behind it is important.
-And after many years of experimentation, I definitely believe there are some practical strategies that can help.
+The term is charged, but the concept is important.
+And after many years of experimentation, I believe there are some strategies that can help.

-Recently I was invited to lead roundtable discussions on the topic of work-life balance at the ARA Seattle Mentoring Forum.
-Fittingly, I had to do some serious juggling to make it possible—coordinating schedules with my husband, arranging carpool rides, and rushing from my son’s soccer practice at Magnuson to try to get downtown on time.
-Somehow I managed to squeeze in a quick run and a few hours of focused work—another full, yet mostly fun, day in this working mom’s life.
+A few years ago I was invited to lead roundtable discussions on the topic of work-life balance at the ARA Seattle Mentoring Forum.
+Fittingly, I had to do some serious juggling to make it possible--coordinating schedules with my husband, arranging carpool rides, and rushing from my son's soccer practice at Magnuson to try to get downtown on time.
+Somehow I managed to squeeze in a quick run and a few hours of focused work--another full, yet mostly fun, day in this working mom's life.

 Though I'd never call myself an expert on the topic of work-life balance, it is definitely something I think a lot about, and certainly one that I'm passionate about.
 And the roundtable discussions reminded me that though I haven't figured it all out, I have developed some strategies that might be helpful.